Thomas caps off record week with trophy at Sony Open

 But when he poured in a 20-foot birdie putt on the eighth, Thomas shifted into another gear.
 That was the start of four birdies in five holes - the exception was a birdie putt he missed from just inside 10 feet - and he stretched his lead to as many as nine shots.

 Waialae was vulnerable all week with not much wind, fast fairways and greens that were softer than usual.
-Thomas produced the eighth sub-60 round in PGA Tour history on Thursday.
+Thomas produced the eighth sub-60 round in PGA Tour history Thursday.
 Kevin Kisner had a shot at 59 on Saturday until missing a 9-foot eagle putt on his final hole.
 And on Sunday, Chez Reavie made a hole-in-one with a 6-iron on the 17th hole that gave him a shot at a sub-60 round.
-Only a bogey on the sixth hole (he start on No. 10) stopping him, and he had to settle for a 61.
+Only a bogey on the sixth hole (he started on No. 10) stopping him, and he had to settle for a 61.
 That matched the third-best score of the week.

 Even in easier conditions, no one played like Thomas.